 The company participates in the Pension Trust's Growth and Flexible Retirement Plans.

 The Growth Plan is a multi-employer plan which is in most respects a money purchase plan but it has some guarantees.
-The Flexible Retirement Plan is also a multi-employer plan and is wholly a money purchase plan. pension cost charge represents contributions payable by the company to the Growth Plan and to the Flexible Retirement Plan.
+The Flexible Retirement Plan is also a multi-employer plan and is wholly a money purchase plan.
+The assets of the plans are held separately from those of the company in independently administered funds.
+The pension cost charge represents contributions payable by the company to the Growth Plan and to the Flexible h.

-h.
 Restricted Funds

-which have been raised for specific purposes.
-The aim and use of each restricted fund is set out in the notes to the financial statements.
+Restricted Funds are funds, which are to be used in accordance with specific restrictions imposed by the donors or which have been raised for specific purposes.
+The aim and use of each restricted fund is set out in the notes to the j.
+Judgements and key sources of estimation uncertainty

-i.
 Unrestricted Funds